bblack16/bblib-ruby/README.md

 puts my_cat
 # => #<Cat:0x0000000005b4b310>

-# Since name has the arg_at option set to element 0, we can also create a Cat like this:
+# Since name has the arg_at option set to element 0, we can also create a Cat like this
+# (where the cat's name is the first unnamed argument)
 your_cat = Cat.new('Nehra', birthday: '2017-02-14', gender: :female)
 p your_cat
 # => #<Cat:0x0000000005bc5ed0 @name="Nehra", @birthday=#<Date: 2017-02-14 ((2457799j,0s,0n),+0s,2299161j)>, @age=1, @gender=:female>